jbw976/crossplane/design/one-pager-stacks-security-isolation.md

 * **Platform stacks** will be given permissions to watch, access, and create resources at a **cluster level**, i.e. across **all namespaces**.
 * **Application stacks** will be given permissions only within a **single namespace**.

-This means that application stacks should not be able to directly affect any resources outside of the specific namespace they are installed into, while platform stacks operate at a higher level or privilege and can affect the entire cluster.
+This means that application stacks should not be able to directly affect any resources outside of the specific namespace they are installed into, while platform stacks operate at a higher level of privilege and can affect the entire cluster.

 ### CRD Scoping